PaivarintaJohannes/GSM-radar/360Tutka/README.md

 # Arduino Radar System with SMS Alerts
-By Johannes Päivärinta, Ville Niemi Jere Siermala and Janne Pauna
+By Johannes Päivärinta, Ville Niemi, Jere Siermala and Janne Pauna

 This is an Arduino-based radar system that uses two ultrasonic sensors and a SIM900 module to detect objects within a certain range and alert the user via SMS if an object